parthivrmenon/aws_saa/09a_rds.md

 - 99.5% uptime
 - no redundancy

-# RDS - Storage Types
+# RDS - Storage
+- **Storage type**:
     * General Purpose SSD (gp2)
     * General Purpose SSD (gp3)
     * Provisioned IOPs (io1)
     * Provisioned IOPs (io2)

+- **Allocated storage:**
+    * General Purpose: 20GiB to 65TiB
+    * Provisioned IOPs: 100GiB to 64TiB

+- **Provisioned IOPs**:
+    - only for io1/io2
+    - for gp2/gp3, it is automatically calculated based on storage size
+    - 1k - 256k IOPs

 # RDS - Storage Auto Scaling
-increase storage dynamically
-- you set a Maximum Storage Threshold
-- Automatically modify storage if:
+You can optionally select **enable storage autoscaling** which allows storage to increase dynamically.
-    - free storage is less than 10% of allocated storage
-    - Low-Storage lasts at least 5 minutes
-    - 6 hours have passd since last modification
+- **Condition for scaling**: *If free storage is less than 10% of allocated storage for at least 5 minutes and 6 hours have passed since last storage modification*
+- **Maximum Storage Threshold**: Autoscaling will scale storage from the "Allocated Storage" upto this limit.
-- useful for applications with unpredictable workloads
+- **Best-suited for**: applications with unpredictable workloads
-- supports ALL RDS engines.

 ## Features